 The Universities for Nottingham initiative is a pioneering collaboration which brings together the strength and civic missions of Nottingham's two world-class universities.
 Over the next few years it will improve the way we work with each other and with our local partners to help change the lives of local people for the better.

-Our two institutions began work on this initiative early in 2019.
+The two Universities began work on this initiative in 2019.
 The aim was to explore whether, by working together, we could be more effective at helping our partners address the major challenges facing our local area.

-Individually, we know that our institutions are actively engaged in literally thousands of projects that are specifically aimed at supporting our local communities.
-But we suspected that much of this activity was, in fact, complementary.
+Individually, we know that our institutions are actively engaged in thousands of projects that are aimed at supporting our local communities (read more here).
+But, we suspected that much of this activity was complementary.
 We recognised that where our actions could be better joined-up, the added value would be felt— not just by our institutions— but by Nottingham’s businesses, people and society.

-We have now mapped these overlapping areas and investigated the economic, social and cultural contribution we jointly make to our local area – the results of which can be seen on these pages and in the full report.Download our Impact Report
+We mapped these overlapping areas and investigated the economic, social and cultural contribution we jointly make to our local area – the results of which can be seen on these pages and in the impact full report.Download our Impact Report

-Drawing from the recommendations of the UPP Foundation Civic University Commission, we are going to use this work as the foundation for a programme of renewed, focused and impactful collaborative working with local partners.
-We will create a process of co-curation and consultation leading to the creation of the first “Universities for Nottingham Civic Agreement” later this year.
+Drawing from the recommendations of the UPP Foundation Civic University Commission, we used this analysis as the foundation for a programme of renewed, focused and impactful collaborative working with local partners.

 01. Economic prosperity

 More information about the consultation process and development of the Universities for Nottingham Civic Agreement can be found in the Consultation Synthesis Document.See some of the work we do